Top

 Put More than 100 Years of Combined Experience on Your Side The Personalized Attention You Deserve

-DUI Laws in Georgia
+Georgia DUI Laws

 Like most states, Georgia makes a number of distinctions in the way that you can be charged with DUI, based upon the circumstances surrounding your arrest.
-Your blood alcohol content, your age, your DUI arrest history, and whether or not you refuse a blood, breath or urine test are all factors in determining how the arresting officer will charge you.
+Your blood alcohol content, your age, your DUI arrest history, and whether or not you refuse a blood, breath, or urine test are all factors in determining how the arresting officer will charge you.

 The state of Georgia makes a distinction between underage impaired driving and DUI for drivers over the age of 21.
 If you are of legal drinking age, it’s unlawful for you to operate a vehicle with a BAC of .08 or higher.
 This is called “DUI Per Se.”
 (Regardless of your age, it’s also unlawful for you to operate a vehicle if you’re impaired by alcohol or drugs to the extent that you are a less safe driver.
 This is called “DUI Less Safe.”).

-Under Georgia law, drivers under the age of 21 can be charged with per se DUI with a BAC of .02 or higher.
+Under Georgia law, drivers under the age of 21 can be charged with, per se DUI with a BAC of .02 or higher.
 If you are under the age of 21 and convicted of DUI with a BAC of at least .02 but less than .08, your license can be suspended for up to six months.
 If you’re 18 to 20 years of age and are convicted of DUI with a BAC of .08 or higher, or if you refuse to take the state-administered blood, breath, or urine test, you will face a 12 month license suspension.
 In either case, you’ll also be required to pay fines, complete community service, meet certain alcohol and drug education and evaluation requirements, and possibly spend some time in jail.
 There is no limited permit available for under 21 year old drivers in Georgia.

 Except in extreme circumstances, most first-time DUIs are misdemeanors, and although jail is a possibility, a competent DUI defense attorney can usually help you avoid getting sentenced to the maximum penalties.